 - The review committee may discuss and vote on the nomination via email, or meet in person, if deemed necessary by the committee chair.

-- The chair of the review committee will present the recommendation of the committee in a letter addressed to the Dean (submitted to Amy Nabours in the Office of Faculty Affairs).
+- The chair of the review committee will present the recommendation of the committee in a letter addressed to the Dean (submitted to Diane Sussman in the Office of Faculty Affairs).